✦ Scandinavian-inspired design, curated for modern living

 How Noisy Are 95 Pint Dehumidifiers During Overnight Operation?

 You’ll usually hear a 95 pint dehumidifier at night, but many run around 50–60 dB, like a quiet conversation.
 In a basement, that’s noticeable, yet often tolerable if you’re sleeping elsewhere.
+If the basement is finished, look for lower dB ratings, Sleep mode, and adjustable fan speeds.

 Can a 95 Pint Dehumidifier Run Continuously in Freezing Basements?